hollaemor/moving-robot/README.md

 _Execute_ button sends the sequence to the backend.
 The backend returns the updated position and direction which the frontend uses to render the position and direction of the robot in the grid in the rightmost column.
-The _Reset_ button can be used to reset the starting position clear aleady specified steps.
+The _Reset_ button can be used to reset the starting position clear already specified steps.

 ### Requirements
 The application requires Java 11 and an internet connection (as external static resources are referenced).